Brozek-K/dynamic_mod_menu/Readme.txt

 1. Overwrite localization files related to this unique mod Id
 2. Overwrite events related to this unique mod Id
 3. Set a global flag related to this unique Id (in the event that is overwritten)
-4. Create own mod icon for the mod menu by overwritting a GFX resource related to this unique Id
+4. Create own mod icon for the mod menu by overwriting a GFX resource related to this unique Id

 [i]Only 100 slots?[/i]
 Don't worry the code is auto generated (via script).
 If the limit is ever hit we can create more ids obviously.